uriel621/users-app/README.md

 After running the application it should look like this NOTE: None of the POST method working in Heroku like it works on local host https://shielded-mesa-72796.herokuapp.com/

 ### Issues
-The first time the app makes a HTTP POST the template will not be rendered unless another POST is made and then the application will work as it should
+[FIXED] The first time the app makes a HTTP POST the template will not be rendered unless another POST is made and then the application will work as it should

 ## Built With